Tijuana Flats: Restaurant design

 Tijuana Flats is widely known for the unique appearance of their restaurants.
 The main feature of each location is its hand-painted wall mural.
 The first mural was painted in 1995 by artist Christopher Galipeau at the original location in Winter Park, Florida.
-Christopher painted 8 murals for the company before he died of cancer in 2008.
+Christopher painted eight murals for the company before he died of cancer in 2008.
 His artwork features a series of characters, most notably a gigantic Green "God."
 This character was featured in many of his murals.
 After his death, multiple artists tried to replicate his style of work at newer Tijuana Flats locations.

 The company is also known for having a "wall of fame" in each location.
 Up until 2016, every restaurant featured a wall covered with photos and autographs of celebrities who have visited the establishment.
 All restaurants built after 2016 no longer feature the iconic wall.

 Design changes

 The chain has gone through quite a few different design changes over the years.
 The original legacy design lasted from 1995 until 2005.
 These locations looked as if they were all small, local, taco shops.
 Design elements included celebrity photos scattered across the walls, shelves filled with hot sauces, colorful string lights, and 3D "Hot Bar" signs.
 In 2008 the company decided it wanted to go for a more "mature" look.
-Newer restaurants featured wall graffiti, purple & red paint, and darker lights.
+Newer restaurants featured wall graffiti, purple and red paint, and darker lights.
 The celebrity wall of fame was no longer scattered, but rather the photos were neatly lined across the walls in rows.
 The most notable change came during the "Amped Up" look in 2016.
 The celebrity "wall of fame" was removed, and the murals were painted on either wood or concrete walls.
 The restaurants took on a more industrial look.
 The location in Cary, North Carolina, was updated in 2016 to reflect the "amped up" look.

 In 2020 the company announced the "High-Tech Prototype" design.
 The first location to open with it was in Noblesville, Indiana.
 The new design features bright lighting, custom vinyl-printed tables, digital menu boards, decal/graphic covered walls, and a local inspired mural.
 This design took a drastic turn away from the previous industrial look, as all of the restaurants are covered with bright blue and yellow paint.
 Gone are the sci-fi wall murals, the new murals depict comical lizards in a local setting.
 Examples include lizards paddling down the Wekiva River at the Hunt Club location, a lizard fishing at the Ocoee location, and lizards hanging out in a park at the Winter Park location.
 The murals were moved from the dining room side of the restaurant to the queue side of the restaurant.